matrix-org/matrix-rust-sdk/bindings/CONTRIBUTING.md

 1. Unless you want to contribute on the crypto side, you probably need to add some code in the [matrix-rust-sdk/bindings/matrix-sdk-ffi](https://github.com/matrix-org/matrix-rust-sdk/tree/main/bindings/matrix-sdk-ffi) crate.
 After you find the crate you need to understand which file is best to contain the new Rust definition.
 When exposing new matrix API often (but not always) you need to touch the file [client.rs](https://github.com/matrix-org/matrix-rust-sdk/blob/main/bindings/matrix-sdk-ffi/src/client.rs).

-2. Identify the API to expose in the the target Rust crate (typically in [matrix-sdk](https://github.com/matrix-org/matrix-rust-sdk/tree/main/crates/matrix-sdk).
-If you can’t find your definition.
-If you can’t find it, you probably need to touch the actual Rust sdk as well.
-In this case you typically just need to write some around [ruma](https://github.com/ruma/ruma) (a rust sdk’s dependency) which already implements most of the matrix protocol.
+2. Identify the API to expose in the target Rust crate (typically in [matrix-sdk](https://github.com/matrix-org/matrix-rust-sdk/tree/main/crates/matrix-sdk).
+If you can’t find it, you probably need to touch the actual Rust SDK as well.
+In this case you typically just need to write some code around [ruma](https://github.com/ruma/ruma) (a Rust SDK’s dependency) which already implements most of the matrix protocol.

-3. When you got the Rust code you need to expose to UniFFI, just write a small Rust wrapper in the related UniFFI crate (most of the time is **matrix-sdk-ffi**).
+3. After you got (by finding or writing) the required Rust code, you need to expose to UniFFI.
+To do that just write a small Rust wrapper in the related UniFFI crate (most of the time is **matrix-sdk-ffi**).

-4. When your new definition is ready, remember to expose it in the related `.udl` file (or add an appropriate UniFFI export Rust attribute).
+4. When your new (wrapping) Rust definition is ready, remember to expose it in the related `.udl` file (or add an appropriate UniFFI export Rust attribute).
 For the **matrix-sdk-ffi** crate the definition file is [api.udl](https://github.com/matrix-org/matrix-rust-sdk/blob/main/bindings/matrix-sdk-ffi/src/api.udl).
 Remember: the language inside a `.udl` file isn’t Rust.
 To learn more about how map Rust into UDL read [here](https://mozilla.github.io/uniffi-rs/udl_file_spec.html).

 ## FAQ